person smoking a cigarette for nicotine addiction

 Permitting Customers to Over Consume Alcohol

 Overselling to customers may seem like the best way to be profitable, but it damages the bottom line.
-Not only do you run the risk of having out of control patrons, but it's also illegal in most states.
+Not only do you run the risk of having out-of-control patrons, but it's also illegal in most states.
 The fine per person typically costs between $500 - $1500 an incident.
 In states where dram shop liability rules are in play at the state or local level, you're also putting the establishment at risk for lawsuits and legal action.
-Trials can end up costing tens if not hundreds of thousands of dollars.
+Trials can end up costing tens, if not hundreds, of thousands of dollars.
 Proper training on this topic can help increase awareness and reduce risk.

 Promoting Aggressive Drinking Situations